 Syrian asylum seekers in Germany, however, are less impressed.
 “Of course there are safer areas in Damascus,” said Yahya Alaous, a former journalist from Damascus who lives in Berlin.
 “But there are dozens of places, very close, where bombs are exploding all the time.”
 Mr. Alaous, who has written columns for Handelsblatt Global, says the politicians should visit bombed-out cities like Aleppo or Homs instead.
 “Or why don’t they go to the Yarmouk refugee camp, which is still under IS control?”

-Most unpalatable in his opinion is the lawmakers’ meeting with the grand mufti of Damascus, Ahmad Badreddin Hassoun.
+Most unpalatable in his opinion, however, is the lawmakers’ meeting with the grand mufti of Damascus, Ahmad Badreddin Hassoun.
 The religious leader, a staunch supporter of President Assad, notoriously threatened Europe with suicide bombings if the West intervened in Syria at the beginning of the war.
 “This is state terrorism,” Mr. Alaous says.

 Treffen mit dem Großmufti, Ihre Exzellenz Dr. Ahmad Badr al-Din Hassoun.
 Betont, wie wichtig Trennung von Religion und Kirche ist!
 Ruft Syrer in Deutschland zur Rückkehr auf.
 Würde d.
 Aufruf auch von Berlin aus machen!
 Frau Merkel, laden Sie ihn doch mal zu sich ein. #syrienreise pic.twitter.com/7KdzrmfK2x